dsj96/DSE/README.md

 The implementation of the PPR model(Personalized POI Recommendation).

-Paper ```Spatio-Temporal Representation Learning with Social Tie forPersonalized POI Recommendation``` for DSE 2021
+Paper ```Spatio-Temporal Representation Learning with Social Tie for Personalized POI Recommendation``` for DSE 2021

 # Usage:
 ## Install dependencies